rodlie/qtfm/README.md

     * Show available storage/optical devices in system tray
     * Auto mount storage/optical devices when added (not default)
     * Auto play audio CD and video/audio DVD (not default)
+  * Application launcher (qtfm-launcher) for Openbox and similar

 ## Links